-A good way to confirm that transactions have completed is by checking your Activity within the app or your online dashboard.
-If the transaction does not show up in your history, but appears on a customer's card statement, this is a sign that your customer is seeing a pending transaction and not an actual charge.
+A good way to confirm that transactions have completed is from your Activity within the app or your online Dashboard.
+If the transaction does not show up in your history, but appears on a customer’s card statement, this is a sign that your customer is seeing a pending transaction and not an actual charge.

 Poor network connection, software or hardware glitches can occasionally get in the way of accepting payments.
 To double-check the success of a payment:

 - Make sure you’ve passed the signature and confirmation screens.
 A payment is not completed until it’s gone through these screens.

-- Check your Activity within the app or on your Transactions in your Square Dashboard.
+- Check your Activity within the app or in Transactions in your Square Dashboard.
 If the payment is successful, it will appear as a completed transaction.